pxu4114/Image-captioning/README.md

 Image captioning on Flickr8k dataset.
 Coded using keras with tensorflow backend.
-Inception V3 model is used to extract features from images.
+Inception V3 model is used to extract features from the images.